 Below we show the SEC 30-day dividend yields for SYLD, Vanguard Dividend Appreciation ETF (VIG), iShares Select Dividend ETF (DVY), Vanguard High Dividend Yield ETF (VYM), iShares Core High Dividend ETF (HDV), SPDR S&P Dividend ETF, SPDR S&P Dividend ETF (SDY), and the PowerShares Buyback Achievers ETF (PKW).
-We've placed them in descending order, with the values as of 3/31/17.
+We've placed them in descending order, with the values as of 12/31/17.

-We chose five of these ETFs as they're the largest dividend funds as measured by assets under management according to ETFdb.com (as of the end of 2016).
+We chose five of these ETFs as they're the largest dividend funds as measured by assets under management according to ETFdb.com (as of the end of 2016, which is when we originally wrote this paper).
 We included the sixth ETF (PowerShares Buyback Achievers - PKW) as its strategy includes a focus on share buybacks.